alexeski/tableau-display-jwt/README.md

 ```

 ### 3. Create a .env File
-Create a .env file in the root directory and populate it with your Tableau Connected Apps credentials:
+Create a .env file in the root directory and populate it with your Tableau Connected Apps credentials and Tablau username (email format):

 ```bash
 clientId = "your_client_id"